aws-solutions/generative-ai-application-builder-on-aws/README.md

 ![Diagram](docs/architecture/deployment_dashboard_architecture.png)

-1. The admin users can log in to the deployed Deployment Dashboard UI.
+1. Admin users log in to the Deployment Dashboard user interface (UI).
-2. [Amazon CloudFront](http://aws.amazon.com/cloudfront/) delivers the web UI which is hosted in an [Amazon S3](http://aws.amazon.com/s3/) bucket.
+2. [Amazon CloudFront](https://aws.amazon.com/cloudfront/) delivers the web UI which is hosted in an [Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) bucket.
 3. [AWS WAF](https://aws.amazon.com/waf/) protects the APIs from attacks.
-This solution configures a set of rules called a web access control list (web ACL) that allows, blocks, or counts web requests based on configurable, user-defined web security rules and conditions.
+This solution configures a set of rules called a web access control list (web ACL) that allows, blocks, or counts web requests based on configurable, user defined web security rules and conditions.
 4. The web UI leverages a set of REST APIs that are exposed using [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
-5. [Amazon Cognito](https://aws.amazon.com/cognito/) authenticates users and backs both the Cloudfront web UI and API Gateway.
-An [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table is used to store the [AWS IAM](https://aws.amazon.com/iam/) policy of authorized users.
+5. [Amazon Cognito](https://aws.amazon.com/cognito/) authenticates users and backs both the CloudFront web UI and API Gateway.
-6. [AWS Lambda](https://aws.amazon.com/lambda/) is used to provide the business logic for the REST endpoints.
-This Backing Lambda will manage and create the necessary resources to perform use case deployments using AWS Cloudformation.
+6. [AWS Lambda](https://aws.amazon.com/lambda/) provides the business logic for the REST endpoints.
+This backing Lambda function manages and creates the necessary resources to perform use case deployments using [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
-7. [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) is used to store the list of deployments.
+7. [Amazon DynamoDB](https://aws.amazon.com/dynamodb) stores the list of deployments.
-8. When a new use case is created by the admin user, the Backing Lambda will initiate a CloudFormation stack creation event for the requested use case.
+8. When a new use case is created by the admin user, the backing Lambda function initiates a CloudFormation stack creation event for the requested use case.
 9. All of the LLM configuration options provided by the admin user in the deployment wizard are saved in DynamoDB.
 The deployment uses this DynamoDB table to configure the LLM at runtime.
-10. Using [Amazon Cloudwatch](https://aws.amazon.com/cloudwatch/), this solution collects operational metrics from various services to generate custom dashboards that allow you to monitor the solution's performance and operational health.
+10. Using [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/), this solution collects operational metrics from various services to generate custom dashboards that allow you to monitor the solution's performance and operational health.

 ```
 Note: Although the Deployment dashboard can be launched in most AWS regions, the deployed use cases have some restrictions based on service availability.
 See Supported AWS Regions in the Implementation Guide for more details.